RipeMetrics

 Early prototypes used metadata filtering instead of namespaces for tenant isolation.
 During load testing, I discovered that metadata filters on large indexes added 200-400ms latency per query and had edge cases where filters could return cross-tenant results under high concurrency.
 Switching to dedicated namespaces eliminated both problems and simplified the query path.

-Automated Client Onboarding
+AI-Powered Client Onboarding

 Engineering Decisions